 Listen to all past stories on Apple Podcasts, Spotify or Amazon Music

-The first of May isn’t just a celebration of summer and dancing round the maypole.
-Some Europeans believe it’s the date when witches gather to cause trouble.
-Guest storyteller Emily Hanna-Grazebrook from dragonflytales.uk shares a slightly scary witchy story to mark this ma...
+The first of May isn’t just a celebration of the coming of summer with picnics and dancing.
+Some Europeans believe it’s the date when witches and other magical beings gather to cause trouble.
+Storyteller Jason Buck shares an exciting witchy story from Sweden to mark this ma...

 Learn more about our talented Storytellers here